IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 ### EF SQL Table name pluralization convention

-There is a new `Database Settings` named `Table naming convention` available in your application settings.
+There is a new `Database Settings` setting named `Table naming convention` available in your application settings.

 This setting allows you to configure a convention for your SQL table names.
 The available options are as follows:

-- Pluralized, SQL table name will be the pluralized version of the domain model `Class`'s name.
+- Pluralized: The SQL table name will be the pluralized version of the domain model `Class`'s name.
-- Singularized, SQL table name will be the singularized version of the domain model `Class`'s name.
+- Singularized: The SQL table name will be the singularized version of the domain model `Class`'s name.
-- None, SQL table name will be the same as domain model `Class`'s name.
+- None: The SQL table name will be the same as the domain model `Class`'s name.

-The default setting `Pluralized` to maintain backwards compatibility.
+The default setting is `Pluralized` to maintain backwards compatibility.

 Available from: